 The ECA states that the Commission should substantiate its proposed thresholds for the obligation to establish internal reporting channels and procedures for whistleblowing.
 In the EC’s proposed whistleblower protection Directive, private legal entities with fewer than 50 employees or with a turnover or balance sheet total of less than €10 million would be excluded from this obligation, with the exception of entities operating in certain sensitive areas.

 Awareness-raising and training

 Awareness-raising and training of staff are suggested means of “fostering a positive and trusting environment in which whistleblowing is an accepted part of the corporate culture”.
 The ECA states that such extended means should be taken into account regarding establishment of procedures for internal reporting and follow-up of reports.
 Further in the opinion, the ECA explicitly stresses that it would “particularly insist on the importance, in both the public and the private sector, of fostering a positive environment in which whistleblowing is an accepted part of the corporate culture.”

-WhistleB has been a long-time advocate of whistleblower protection.
+WhistleB has been a long-time advocate of whistleblower protection and support the drafting of a whistleblower protection Directive.
 We strongly believe that organisations that are transparent and offer secure ways of reporting on wrongdoings without risks of retaliation, are more successful in the long term.